Everest Base Camp Trek Return By Helicopter

 November:

-The initial weeks of November are just as favorable as October for the Everest Base Camp Trek with a Helicopter Return option.
+The initial weeks of November are just as favourable as October for the Everest Base Camp Trek with a Helicopter Return option.
 The weather remains steady, the skies are clearer, and the atmosphere is clean and refreshing, creating optimal conditions for a seamless and delightful journey to Everest Base Camp.
 The festival renowned worldwide as Diwali might occur in late October or early November which might bring a tremendous light to your journey.
 In the latter part of November, the temperature cools slightly, and the trails become less crowded, enhancing the overall experience.

 Itinerary